healeycodes/Raspberry-Pi-Live-Cam/README.md

 ![My Pi!](https://github.com/healeycodes/Raspberry-Pi-Live-Cam/blob/master/my-pi-320.png)

-This repository hosts all the files for my tutorial on building a live cam with your Raspberry Pi.
+This repository hosts all the files for my coding tutorial on building a live cam with your Raspberry Pi.

 - Flask Web App: `app.py`
 - Raspberry Pi Script: `camera.py`